Asymmetric Methodological Restraint (AMR)

 Analytic Idealism

 Core claim: Consciousness is the sole fundamental reality.
-What we call “matter” is the extrinsic appearance of mental processes—how experience looks from the outside rather than what it is in itself.
+What we call “matter” is the extrinsic appearance of mental processes — how experience looks from the outside rather than what it is in itself.
 Individual minds are dissociated centers within a universal field of consciousness, analogous to how dissociative identity disorder produces apparently separate personalities within one mind.

 Key proponents: Bernardo Kastrup has developed the most systematic contemporary version, drawing on Schopenhauer and integrating findings from neuroscience, physics, and depth psychology.

-Strengths: Compatible with physics and empirical science in the relevant sense—it reinterprets what physical descriptions refer to (the extrinsic appearance of mental processes) without contesting their mathematical structure, predictive success, or empirical adequacy.
-Dissolves the hard problem entirely: consciousness does not emerge from non-consciousness because non-consciousness is not fundamental on this view.
+Strengths: Compatible with physics and empirical science in the relevant sense — it reinterprets what physical descriptions refer to (the extrinsic appearance of mental processes) without contesting their mathematical structure, predictive success, or empirical adequacy.
+Dissolves the Hard Problem entirely: consciousness does not emerge from non-consciousness because non-consciousness is not fundamental on this view.
 Provides a coherent interpretive framework for phenomena that strain physicalist assumptions, including terminal lucidity and near-death experiences, without treating such phenomena as evidential premises.

 Panpsychism

 Core claim: Consciousness is a fundamental and ubiquitous feature of reality.
-Rather than emerging at some level of complexity, experiential properties are present at all levels—perhaps even in fundamental physics.
+Rather than emerging at some level of complexity, experiential properties are present at all levels — perhaps even in fundamental physics.

 Key proponents: Philip Goff, Galen Strawson, David Chalmers (who takes panpsychism seriously though doesn’t fully endorse it).
 Historical precedents include Leibniz, Whitehead, and aspects of William James.